The Speed of Forgetting

 The economy adapts.
 People often don’t.

-The AI labs have been clear about what they’re building and how fast it’s arriving.
-The estimates from the people closest to the technology — not the pundits, not the skeptics, but the engineers and executives actually training the models — range from one to five years before the majority of entry-level white-collar work is fundamentally changed.
-Not replaced overnight.
-Changed.
-Compressed.
-Restructured around what the machine can’t yet do.
+The AI labs have been pretty clear about what they’re building and how fast it’s arriving.
+The people actually training the models — not pundits, not skeptics, the engineers — say one to five years before most entry-level white-collar work is fundamentally changed.

-The word “changed” is doing a lot of work there, and I think that’s intentional.
-Because the messy truth is that this doesn’t happen cleanly.
-It’s not that one day you have a job and the next day you don’t.
-It’s that your job slowly becomes a smaller job, then a different job, then a supervising-the-AI job, then maybe no job.
+“Changed” is doing a lot of work in that sentence.
+It doesn’t mean one day you have a job and the next you don’t.
+It means your job slowly becomes a smaller job, then a different job, then a supervising-the-AI job, then maybe no job.
+The transition isn’t a cliff.
+It’s a slope.
+But you end up in the same place.

-People say, “I tried AI and it wasn’t that useful.”
+People keep telling me, “I tried AI and it wasn’t that useful.”

 Of course it wasn’t.
 You’re successful.
-You’ve spent years building skills and workflows that already work.
-The AI is clumsy and requires hand-holding and doesn’t understand context the way a human does.
+You’ve spent years building skills and workflows that work.
+The AI is clumsy and needs hand-holding and doesn’t understand context the way you do.

-But the 22-year-old who’s just starting out?
-They’re learning to use the AI from day one.
-They’re building their workflows around it.
-They don’t see it as a threat to their established methods because they don’t have established methods yet.
+But the 22-year-old just starting out?
+They’re learning to use it from day one.
+Building their workflows around it.
+They don’t see it as a threat to their established methods because they don’t have established methods.

 This is how every transition happens.
 The old guard doesn’t adopt the new thing.
 They age out.
 The new generation grows up native.